Azure/azureml-assets/assets/models/system/runwayml-stable-diffusion-v1-5/description.md

-Stable Diffusion is a latent text-to-image diffusion model capable of generating photo-realistic images given any text input.
+`runwayml/stable-diffusion-v1-5` is a powerful text-to-image latent diffusion model capable of generating photo-realistic images given any text input.
+The model uses a fixed pretrained text encoder (CLIP ViT-L/14) as suggested in the <a href="https://arxiv.org/abs/2205.11487" target="_blank">Imagen paper</a>, for generating realistic images from text input.
+Stable-Diffusion-v1-5 model was fine-tuned from an  earlier version, stable-diffusion-v1-2, on laion-aesthetics v2.5+ dataset.
+The model's training process involves encoding images and text prompts, and it uses a reconstruction objective.
+The model has various applications in research, art, education, and creative tools.
+However, there are strict guidelines for the model's use to prevent misuse and malicious activities.
+It should not be used to create harmful, offensive, or discriminatory content.
+Additionally, the model has limitations, such as difficulties with photorealism, rendering legible text, and generating complex compositions.
+The model's training data includes the LAION-2B dataset, primarily containing English descriptions, which can lead to biases and limitations in generating non-English content.
+To enhance safety, a Safety Checker is recommended for use with this model.

 > The above summary was generated using ChatGPT.
 Review the <a href="https://huggingface.co/runwayml/stable-diffusion-v1-5" target="_blank">original-model-card</a> to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.

 ### Inference samples